The God Who Tests Motives (Isaiah Sermon 10 of 81)

 Wrath of God, Judgment, Justice of God

 The Bible is a constant amazement to me.
 I’m constantly in awe of this book.
-To me it is like an ocean.
-I think about this often.
-I picture my little children sitting in their colorful bathing suits right at the edge of the ocean, and splashing in its rippling foamy water, and making little sandcastles, and just kind of splashing there at the edges, never imagining the depths that there really are in the Atlantic and the Pacific Ocean.
-Just happy to be there and sit at its edges.
-And so the Bible speaks of simple truths that they can understand, that there is a God, that God is love.
+To me, it’s like the ocean.
+I picture my little children sitting in their colorful bathing suits right at the edge of the ocean, splashing in its rippling, foamy water, making little sandcastles, and just kind of playing there at the edges, never imagining the depths there really are in the Atlantic and Pacific Oceans.
+They are just happy to be there and sit at its edges.
+In the same way, the Bible speaks of simple truths that they can understand.
+There is a God.
+God is love.
 God loves you.
 God will take care of you.
 God will protect you.
-God sent his Son.
+God sent His Son.
 Jesus died on the cross for you.
 Jesus loves me, this I know, for the Bible tells me so.
 These simple things are right at the edge.
-And we can enjoy those things and we can learn them right away as soon as we become Christians, and they never change, and they are a source of eternal joy and security to us.
+And we can enjoy these things, and we can learn them right away, as soon as we become Christians.
+They never change.
+They are a source of eternal joy and security to us.
 But the Bible has a lot more to say than those kinds of things.

 The Bible talks about milk doctrines that are really easy to understand.
-And then the Bible talks about meat, things that are more difficult to understand.
-And this passage, Isaiah 10, brings us into deep waters today.
-I think about the depths of God’s counsel, as the Apostle Paul was seeking to explain the difficult problem in Romans 9-11 of why it was that the Jews were rejecting Christ, their own Messiah.
-And he gives a multifaceted answer that would take forever for us really to plumb the depths of.
-Very deep.
-And he talks about eternal predestination, and he talks about the word of God going out to the ends of the earth, and everyone who calls on the name of the Lord will be saved.
-And he talks about a remnant, chosen by grace and saved by faith.
-And he talks about olive trees and branches being grafted in, and he gives us this mystery that all Israel will be saved.
-And then he makes this incredible statement, “God has bound all men over to disobedience so that he may have mercy on them all” (Romans 9:32).
+Then the Bible talks about meat, things that are more difficult to understand.
+This passage, Isaiah 10, brings us into deep waters today.
+I think about the depths of God’s counsel when the Apostle Paul was seeking to explain in Romans 9-11 about the difficult problem of why it was that the Jews were rejecting Christ, their own Messiah.
+He gives a multifaceted answer the depths of which would take us forever to plumb.
+It is very deep.
+He talks about eternal predestination.
+He talks about the Word of God going out to the ends of the earth and that everyone who calls on the name of the Lord will be saved.
+He talks about a remnant chosen by grace and saved by faith.
+He talks about olive trees and branches grafted in.
+He gives us this mystery that all Israel will be saved.
+Then he makes this incredible statement, “God has bound all men over to disobedience so that He might have mercy on them all.”

-So we come to a deep and difficult topic today.
-And it has to do with this: how does the sovereignty of God overrule events in human history in such a way that God uses the wicked actions of evil people who do not know him?
-He uses them to bring about gloriously good ends, and then he turns and judges those people for doing the very thing that he decreed that they would do.
+After making all of these very deep statements, he says, “Oh, the depth of the riches of the wisdom and knowledge of God!
+How unsearchable his judgment, and his paths beyond tracing out!
+Who has known the mind of the Lord?
+Or who has been his counselor?
+Who has ever given to God, that God should repay him?
+For from him and through him and to him are all things.
+To him be the glory forever!
+Amen.”
+(Romans 11:33-36) And so we come to a deep and difficult topic today.
+It has to do with this: how does the sovereignty of God overrule events in human history in such a way that God uses the wicked actions of evil people who do not know Him?
+He uses them to bring about gloriously good ends, then turns and judges those people for doing the very thing that He decreed that they would do.
 How is that fair?
 How is it just that God sovereignly overrules these kinds of actions?
-His decree is before the foundation of the world, that it will most certainly happen, and then he judges them for doing it.
+His decree is before the foundation of the world: the wicked actions will most certainly happen, and then He will judge them for doing it.

 Assyria: On Mission from God?